Black Pepper Beef: The Ultimate Guide to Making This Flavorful

 1. Protein

-Beef is the primary source of protein in this dish.
-Protein is essential for muscle repair, immune function, and overall growth.
+Beef serves as the main source of protein in this dish.
+Protein is crucial for muscle repair, immune support, and overall growth.
 A standard serving (about 6 ounces of beef) provides approximately 40-50 grams of protein, depending on the cut.

 2. Healthy Fats